yogeshbdeshpande/draft-ietf-scitt-software-use-cases/draft-ietf-scitt-software-use-cases.md

 For example, a malicious actor may obtain a signing certificate from a reputable organization and use that certificate to sign malicious software.
 The consumer, believing the software originated from the reputable organization, would then install malicious software.

-A consumer of software wants:
+A consumer of software wants to:

-- to verify the authenticity and integrity of software they use before installation.
+- verify the authenticity and integrity of software they use before installation.

 There is no standardized way to: